 19th: Kaffeebar

-Tucked away behind the canal (in the area that’s quickly becoming the new trendy hangout for Parisians) you’ll find Kaffeebar.
+Tucked away behind the canal (in the area that’s steadily become the trendy hangout for Parisians) you’ll find Kaffeebar.
 The perfect way to reward yourself after a long canal stroll.
 Address: 26B Rue de l’Ourcq

 Well that’s it.
 If you enjoy podcasts with your coffee, subscribe to this one here.